manikakumanu/delta-demo/README.md

 # delta-demo
-This demo is about git&amp;github
+This demo is about git&amp;github.